DE1-Engineering-Mathematics/module-resources/how-to.md

 ![Disable security](media\how-to_clone-github.PNG)

 ### Never work out of the master branch!!
-For a verity of valid reasons, a good Git/GitHub rule is to never work out of your master branch (the main one in this case being all edits to the master branch get published directly to the GitHub pages website).
+For a verity of good reasons, a great Git/GitHub rule is to never work out of your master branch (the main one in our case being: all edits to the master branch get published directly to the GitHub pages website).
 It's good practice to switch to a specific branch or create a new one after cloning.
 Use the `tutorial-sheets` branch if you do not want to make a new branch for your edits.

+_TODO: Write tutorial for forking/pull requests_

 ![Switch github branch](media\how-to_switch-branch.PNG)